DaveBackus/Data_Bootcamp_Book/graphs1.md

 ax.yaxis.set_ticks_position('left')
 ax.xaxis.set_ticks_position('bottom')
 ```
 This gives us axes on the left and bottom only, separated slightly from the bars.
-It's another examples of the benefits of Google fu.
+It's another illustration of the benefits of Google fu.
 If you want to do something like this yourself, prepare to sink some time into it.

 We finish off with a bubbble plot:  a scatter plot in which the size of the dots ("bubbles") varies with a third variable.
 (Count them:  we have `x` on the horizontal axis, `y` on the vertical axis, and a third variable represented by the size of the bubble.)
 From a technical perspective, this is simply another argument in a scatter plot.
 Here's an example in which `x` is GDP per capita, `y` is llife expectancy, and the third variable is population:
 ```python